privatenumber/npm-multi-publish/README.md

 $ npm adduser --registry http://localhost:4873 # Login to registry
 ```

+Now you can test publishing.

-After your package is test published to verdaccio, you can confirm the contents with:
+After your package is test-published to verdaccio, you can confirm the contents with:

 ```sh
 $ npm pack <package-name> # Pass in a registry via --registry if you switched npmrcs
 ```

+You can also see it via their Web UI at http://localhost:4873 (or any other port it's listening on).